 - Designing and Developing Object-Oriented Computer Programmes – provides a thorough introduction to computer programming using Java.

 - Software Development Techniques – addresses the wider issues of software development together with a language-independent survey of useful data structures and algorithms.

 - Office Solutions Development – develops practical skills in the automation of common office applications to support a variety of tasks.

 Assessments for all units are offered in a number of assessment cycles throughout the year.
-All units are assessed by both examination and assignments.
+All units are assessed by assignments and/or examinations.

 Past papers and sample assessments:

 Software Development Techniques